 Recommended: Ch Dev 1 and English 28.
-Lecture, 3 hours.
+Dept. of Social Services DS3.

 Survey course of early childhood programs and current philosophies and practices.
 Students examine the underlying theoretical principles of developmentally appropriate practices applied to programs and environments.
-Emphasis is placed on the key role of relationships, constructive adultchild interactions and teaching strategies that support physical, social, creative and intellectual development of children and lead to desired learning outcomes.
+Emphasis is placed on the key role of relationships, constructive adult-child interactions and teaching strategies that support physical, social, creative and intellectual development of children and lead to desired learning outcomes.
 Professional development and career paths based upon CA Child Development Permit Matrix will be discussed.